-Although we have had a successful year with multiple contracts and grants allowing us to knock out many hundreds of invasive species, there are critical functions of the Strike Team that require private donations.
-These functions include maintaining and improving web resources that serve the conservation community and the general public.
-In addition to updating our phone app by adding species fact sheets and reviewing data submissions to be added to the statewide database.
-Unfortunately, we had to cancel on our largest annual fundraising event which largely supports these functions.
+Although we have had a successful year with multiple contracts and grants allowing us to knock out thousands of invasive species, there are critical functions of the Strike Team that require private donations.
+These functions include maintaining and improving web resources that serve the conservation community and the general public along with phone app functions such as updating / adding species fact sheets and reviewing data submissions to be added to the statewide database.
 Private donations also support core activities such as our investigations of new and ongoing threats posed by newly emerging invasive species.